Fanatics Sportsbook Promo: Bet $5, Get $200 FanCash for College Basketball Round 3

 - Visit the Fanatics Sportsbook website or download the mobile app from the App Store or Google Play Store.

-- Create your account by providing your full name, mailing address, email, date of birth, and the last four digits of your Social Security number.
+- Create your account by providing your full name, mailing address, email address, date of birth, and the last four digits of your Social Security number.

 - Toggle on the promotion in your bet slip before placing your wager.

-- Place a cash bet of $5 or more with minimum odds of -500.
+- Place a $5 cash wager on any College Basketball Round 3 market with minimum odds of -500.

 Fanatics is just one of the many March Madness betting sites offering March Madness betting promos this week.
 Claim more than $10K in offers by signing up to multiple sportsbooks.